mui/material-ui/docs/src/pages/customization/typography/typography.md

 You might want to change the `<html>` element default font size.
 For instance, when using the [10px simplification](https://www.sitepoint.com/understanding-and-using-rem-units-in-css/).

 > ⚠️ Changing the font size can harm accessibility ♿️.
 Most browsers agreed on the default size of 16px, but the user can change it.
-For instance, someone with an impaired vision could have set their browser’s default font size to something larger.
+For instance, someone with an impaired vision could have set their browser's default font size to something larger.

 The `theme.typography.htmlFontSize` property is provided for this use case, which tells Material-UI what the font-size on the `<html>` element is.